 Being a Global Leader

 Globalisation has become a fancy term, cross-cultural differences are a big differentiator, which changes every 100 kilometres in India, apart from the political and economic variety.
 Our focus should not only be on personal achievements, but we also need to focus on solving the toughest challenges we face as a nation.
 We must devote some time to community, society, and country, even as we pursue our career aspirations.
-‘Take your accomplishment lightly and your commitments seriously.
-Learn to follow first and leading others will happen automatically.’

 It is easier said than done.
 In your mind the next question would be how do we make sure that they are global leaders?
 What should be the traits to look out for?
 As we are a one-click nation, going forward, strong support is definitely required in terms of economics, governance, psychology, leadership, and human behaviour.
 Schools must work closely with industries, leaders, and employers.
 Focus must be on specific employee needs, when the one-clicks reach the workplace.